-A rapid review of primary studies describing the effectiveness and safety of pharmacologic and non-pharmacologic interventions for reducing sexual expressions of potential risk in people living with dementia (PROSPERO 2023 CRD42023469625) was conducted.
-Patient and caregiver education, removal of environmental triggers, changing the environment, strategies to engage the person living with dementia exhibiting sexual expressions of potential risk in another activity, and allowing the person living with dementia to express their sexuality in a manner that does not pose risks to others (e.g., expressing sexuality in a private location or alone) were identified as effective interventions (Lane et al., manuscript in preparation).
+A rapid review of primary studies describing the effectiveness and safety of non-pharmacologic and pharmacologic interventions for reducing sexual expressions of potential risk in people living with dementia was conducted (Lane et al., In Preparation).
+Patient and caregiver education, removal of environmental triggers, changing the environment, strategies to engage the person living with dementia exhibiting sexual expressions of potential risk in another activity, and allowing the person living with dementia to express their sexuality in a manner that does not pose risks to others (e.g., expressing sexuality in a private location or alone) were identified as effective interventions (Lane et al., In Preparation).
 However, this rapid review retrieved only case reports and case series, which is why this is a conditional recommendation.